JerrickTram/Optimal-Tramsport/content/_index.md

 title: Home
 ---

-> **Disclaimer:** This site is currently under development.

-# Industrial Engineering and Operations Research
+# Operations Research

 ## The Techdoc is a Hugo Theme for technical documentation

 Some of the topics covered will include, but not limited to:

-* History of Industrial Engineering and Operations Research
+* History of Operations Research
-* Production/Manufacturing Planning
-* Reliability Engineering
-* Project Management
-* Work Measurement and Control Processes
-* Change Management
-* Statistical Methods
-* Facility Design
-* Forecasting and Demand Management
-* Human Factors, Economics, and Planning
-* Inventory Management
+* Linear Algebra
-* Linear Algebra and Linear Programming
+* Linear Programming
 * Integer Programming
 * Nonlinear Programming
 * Dynamic Programming, Queuing Theory, and Simulations
+* Global Optimization
+* Stochastic Programming
+* Statistics